gioblu/PJON/specification/PJON-protocol-specification-v4.0.md

 ```

 ### Router
-A router is a device, connected to more than one PJON bus, able to route packets from a device, a bus or a medium to another.
-Thanks to the hop count, the bus and the device indexing, many routing techniques are supported.
+A router is a device connected to more than one PJON bus that routes packets from a device, a bus or a medium to another.
 Packets can be routed between indirectly connected buses if a routing table or a default gateway is used.
 ```cpp
 TWO BUSES CONNECTED THROUGH A ROUTER
 2 collision domains